Hyperbaric Oxygen Therapy Cost in Calgary (2026) Skip to main content

 Conditions Commonly Treated

-Foothills treats all AHS-recognised indications including decompression sickness, carbon monoxide poisoning, necrotizing soft tissue infections, and delayed radiation injury from cancer treatment at the Arthur J.E.
-Child Comprehensive Cancer Centre.
+Foothills treats all AHS-recognised indications including decompression sickness (divers from the BC coast and northern Alberta lakes), carbon monoxide poisoning, necrotizing soft tissue infections, and delayed radiation injury from cancer treatment at the Cancer Centre.
+Alberta's oil and gas industry contributes occasional crush injury and chemical exposure cases.

 Local Research Connection